 - Those in the 6000s and 8000s are for master’s, doctoral, and professional-level students

 - The 6000s are open to advanced undergraduate students with approval of the instructor and the dean or advising office

 FORS 2104.
-Introduction to Forensic Sciences.
+Introduction to Forensic Sciences II.
 3 Credits.

-Topics in the application of science to the criminal justice system, including personal identification, analysis of drugs, forms of trace evidence, identification of biological fluids, forensic pathology, and forensic toxicology.
+The application of science to the criminal justice system; personal identification, analysis of drugs, forms of trace evidence, identification of biological fluids, forensic pathology, and forensic toxicology.
 Prerequisites: two semesters of a laboratory science other than astronomy and permission of instructor.
-(Fall and spring).

 FORS 2104W.
-Intro to the Forensic Sciences.
+Introduction to Forensic Sciences.
 3 Credits.